aatishnn/tutorials/exoscale_documentation/runstatus/00_runstatus-quick-start.md

  * use the web interface to:
 	* post a service status update
 	* schedule and announce a maintenance window
- * use finger to query the status of an application from your terminal.
+ * use finger to query the status of an application from your terminal
- * use a custom domain
+ * use a custom domain.

 We'll describe how to use the Runstatus API in the next iteration of this guide.